utopia-foss/utopia/doc/models/PredatorPrey.rst

 #. **Reproduction:** If an individual's resources exceed a certain value and
-   if there is a cell in its neighborhood that is not already populated by an individual of the same species, it reproduces and an individual of the same species is set on the empty cell.
+   if there is a cell in its neighborhood that is not already populated by an individual of the same species, it reproduces and an individual of the same species is created on the empty cell.
 2 resource units are transferred to the descendant.

 All cells are updated asynchronously.
 The order for the cell update is random for rules 2 and 4 in order to not introduce any ordering artefacts.
+For rules 1 and 3, this is not required.

 Initialization
 --------------

-Cells are initialized in either random or fraction mode.
-For mode random, a random field is used and the cells are initialized as prey, predator, predator and prey or empty according to probabilites set by the user.
-For the mode fraction, fractions of cells to be initialized in the respective states are specified.
+Cells are initialized in a random fashion.
+Depending on the probabilities configured by the user, each cell is initialized in one of the four states.

 For parameters to control this, refer to the model configuration included below.